umadesai/SoftSysZumaText/reports/report.md

 - Learn how to communicate the program with keyboard and mouse like emacs editor, including shortcuts.

-- Learn more about advanced C features in UNIX, such as terminal environment, argument processing
+- Learn more about advanced C features in UNIX, such as terminal environment, argument processing.

-- Learn how to organize large project and implement simple OOP, especially with highly interdependent functionalities
+- Learn how to organize large project and implement simple OOP, especially with highly interdependent functionalities.

-- Learn how to extend features in existing large projects
+- Learn how to extend features in existing large projects.

 ## Resources